 Six-Love: Noteworthy Wimbledon bagels

-Djokovic powered through the first nine games to lead 6-0 3-0, and although Ward battled back to give the Serb a run for his money in the second and third sets, the world No.1 booked his place in the second round with a 6-0 7-6(3) 6-4 victory.
+Djokovic powered through the first nine games to lead 6-0 3-0, and although Ward battled back to give the Serb a run for his money in the second and third sets, the world No.1 booked his place in the second round of Wimbledon with a 6-0 7-6(3) 6-4 victory.
 Djokovic has not lost a set in the first round of a major since the 2010 US Open.

 Here are some other noteworthy 6-0 scorelines at Wimbledon over the years